 Our quality deal flow often comes from our community of Members, Sponsors, and Community Partners including universities, government institutions, and entrepreneur groups.
-If you are interested in presenting to Keiretsu Forum, there is a simple, highly-structured process to go through to ensure that the best companies have the best opportunities to raise capital.
+If you are interested in presenting to Keiretsu Forum, there is a simple, highly structured process to go through to ensure that the best companies have the best opportunities to raise capital.
 As the process can be rigorous, we invite companies to speak with us directly to get a better understanding of the process before applying to present.

 Step 3: Be Invited to Deal Screening (Free)

-- Wednesday: Boulder/ Boise / Rockies
+- Wednesday: Boulder/ Denver / Rockies

 - Tuesday: Vancouver B.C. / Canada